Patrick-orz/electron-artifact/docs/setup.md

 Before adding code into ```main.js``` though, we need something to display.

 Electron's general purpose is turning webpages into applications.
-Let's create a sample webpage so we can see actually see something when running the app. create ```index.html``` in the project root folder, and put the following sample **html** code:
+Let's create a sample webpage so we can see actually see something when running the app.
+Create ```index.html``` in the project root folder, and put the following sample **html** code:

 ```html
 <!DOCTYPE html>